-Whether you’re new to drug testing or this is the first time you’re incorporating urine tests into your process, reading the results can be difficult and does a urine color in a drug test matters.
+Whether you’re new to drug testing or this is the first time you’re incorporating urine tests into your process, reading the results can be difficult and does a urine color in a drug test matter.
 Urine drug tests can come with a range of abilities, testing anywhere from one to several different drugs, each one using its own stick.
 If that’s not complicated enough, different tests can also have unique ways to read the results.

 To quickly get started with incorporating urine drug tests into your testing process, it helps to have a solid understanding of how these tests work and how to read them.
 A great way to quickly learn is to use a urine drug test color chart for reference.